-The head lice - a tiny, wingless parasitic insect that lives among human hairs-Manzanita Public Charter School has adopted a NO LICE, policy.
-This means that any child that has active lice will not be allowed to attend school.
+The head lice - a tiny, wingless parasitic insect that lives among human hairs-Manzanita Public Charter School has adopted a NO LICE, NO NIT policy.
+This means that any child that has active lice (and significant nit problem) will not be allowed to attend school.
 Most cases can be treated, all nits removed, and scholars able to attend school the next day.
 Your child, accompanied by a parent or guardian, should return to the school main office the following school day for a "head check".
 Failure to return your child lice free, will result in your child being sent back home.